 My other grandfather, Bernard Stabley, Sr., worked as a milkman for Rainier’s Dairy in Penns Grove, New Jersey.

 “He was our milkman on Ives Avenue.
 We called him Benny.
 Very friendly guy.
 Often let us have chunks of ice from the milk truck in the summer.”
-And “many mornings I would wait for him and holler 3 white and 1 chocolate.”
-I remember him as being a jolly guy.
-It’s nice to know people still think of him fondly all these years later.
+And “many mornings I would wait for him and holler 3 white and 1 chocolate.
+I remember him as being a jolly guy.”
+It’s nice to know people still think fondly of him all these years later.

 1 “Special Correspondence, Lake City,” The Knoxville News-Sentinel (Tennessee), 17 Aug 1941, p.
 6, col. 2; digital image, Newspapers.com (www.newspapers.com: accessed 7 Feb 2023).